-I don’t mean the stuff inside the jar.
-I’m talking about the jar itself.
-You know, the ones that you’ve emptied and washed, secretly hoping the dishwasher would get rid of the label for you, but it didn’t, so you reuse it anyway and will hope the dishwasher will take off the label the label the next time it’s washed?
+You know, the jars ones that you’ve emptied and washed, secretly hoping the dishwasher would get rid of the label for you, but it didn’t, so you reuse it anyway and hope the dishwasher will remove the label the next time it’s washed?

 Yeah, that’s about how it works in my house, lol.
 I used to have lots.
 LOTS.
 But… they’re gone.
 Vamanos.
 Vamoose.
 Nada.
 Elvis has left the building!

-I found a magic potion that removes all that icky label stuff.
-And guess what!
+I found a magic potion that will remove labels from And guess what!
 You probably already have some of this potion under your bathroom sink.

 It’s called rubbing alcohol.

 Who knew, right?
 You know how vinegar has a bazillion uses?
 I’d venture to say that rubbing alcohol has quite a few too.
 I’ve only tried two so far, but both worked well so I’m sure there’s more!

 Once I took off one label, I had to take off more.
 When I say “more,” I really mean all of them.

 It’s kind of addicting. 🙂 But aren’t they beautiful?!
 With the labels gone, I can finally see the jams, salsa, spaghetti sauce, strawberry puree, freshly drained coconut water, homemade vinaigrette, pizza sauce, soup, vanilla chips, chocolate chips, coconut flakes, sunflower seeds, pepitas and specialty flours that I keep in there.
 Their storage capabilities are endless!
 And I haven’t even touched the surface of crafting potential!